Cell

 CellPosition structure

-Create object of CellPosition structure to locate a cell:
+Create an instance of CellPosition to locate a cell:

 var pos = new CellPosition("D5"); // locate an address D5

-Or use a number index to locate a cell, row and column number index is zero-based.
+Or using a number index to locate a cell, row and column number index is zero-based.

 var pos = new CellPosition(4, 3); // row: 4, col: 3

-When a CellPosition is created, it is possible to get its address by using ToAddress method.
+When an instance of CellPosition is created, it is possible to convert it into an address string by using ToAddress method.

 string address = pos.ToAdderss(); // result is D5